SPEAK WITH A TEAM MEMBER (770) 920-6030

 If your loved one passed away without a will, their estate should still be opened with the Probate Court.
 The assets are generally distributed according to the state’s intestacy laws.
 These laws prioritize the deceased’s family members based on their relationship with the deceased.

-• If the deceased had a surviving spouse and no children, then the spouse inherits all of the assets.
+• If the deceased had a surviving spouse and no children, the spouse inherits all the assets.

 • If the deceased had a child that had passed away and that child had children, then those children